Best lightweight electric bikes: Power your rides with a low-weight e-bike boost

 Our pick of the best lightweight electric bikes for road, gravel and commuting

-The best lightweight electric bikes will give you a ride that's not too dissimilar to a non-assisted bike but with an added electrical power boost.
+The best lightweight electric bikes avoid the high weight and bulkiness that are features of many electric bikes.
+Instead, they will give you a ride that's not too dissimilar to a non-assisted bike, but with an added electrical power boost.

-Turn to the best electric road bikes and the best lightweight electric bikes can approach the weight of many of the best road bikes, so they will often look and ride similarly.
+The best electric road bikes and the best lightweight electric bikes can approach the weight of many of the best road bikes, so they will often look and ride similarly.
 That's usually achieved by using carbon fibre for the bike frame and fitting compact, lightweight motor and battery systems.
-As you'll read in our buyer's guide at the bottom of this page, this has advantages and disadvantages.
+This has advantages and disadvantages.

-Chief among the minuses is higher prices from the more expensive materials and components used, alongside the more limited assistance offered, both in terms of power and sometimes range.
+Chief among the minuses is higher prices from the more expensive materials and components used, alongside the more limited assistance offered, both in terms of power and often range.

 But in return, you'll get an e-bike that feels more sprightly and climbs and accelerates better, and that's a lot easier to carry and move around.

-We've covered options for lightweight electric hybrids, lightweight folding e-bikes and lightweight road e-bikes in the guide below.
-Lower down the page is our buyer's guide with some advice on how to choose.
+We've covered options for lightweight electric hybrids for commuting, lightweight folding e-bikes and lightweight road e-bikes in the guide below.
+Lower down the page is our buyer's guide with advice on how to choose.

 Best lightweight electric bikes: Quick list

-Ribble's CGR E is available with flat bars in both alloy and carbon versions and with flat bars or drop bars.
+Ribble's CGR E is available with flat bars in both alloy and carbon versions with a claimed 13.7kg for the alloy Sportfit spec and 12kg for carbon.

 Van Rysel claims a sub-14kg weight for its alloy electric road bike and a range from 60km to 120km.